DougCardell.com

 Random thought:

-Recent Articles If you want to see another quote, click here.
+Recent Articles If you want to see another quote or article, click here.

 Dr. Doug Cardell - Economist